 Because of the large Indian population in the UAE, Hindi could be a good choice for your website if you’re targeting this demographic.
 But the Indian population itself is also diverse, so make sure you know your audience well – it may be better to optimize your site in English or Urdu.

 Urdu is the mother tongue of many Indian and Pakistani expats.
 And many Urdu speakers are Muslim.
 So if you’re targeting them, you’ll need to think about how to position your brand for these customers.

-Dubai sits just across the Persian Gulf from Iran, so it’s no surprise that many of the people who built the modern city speak Farsi.
-They often play key roles in business, are highly influential and are well versed in doing business in English or Arabic.
+Dubai sits just across the Persian Gulf from Iran, so it’s unsurprising that many of the people who built the modern city speak Farsi.
+They often play key roles in business, are very influential and well versed in doing business in English or Arabic.
 But if you want to reach them on a personal level, speak to them in Farsi.

-It can be tempting to use a blanket strategy to target a wide variety of keywords so you can appeal to these different demographics.
-But a more nuanced approach will bring greater rewards.
-By taking the time to truly tailor your site to your audience, you’ll engage with them on a deeper level.
+It can be tempting to use a blanket strategy to target a huge variety of keywords so you can appeal to these different demographics.
+But a more nuanced approach will bring bigger rewards.
+By taking the time to truly tailor your site for your audience, you’ll engage with them on a deeper level.